mijinkoo/mijinkoo.github.io/_pages/about.md

 Previously, I received my B.S. in **Computer Science and Engineering** from **Ewha Womans University**.
 During my undergraduate studies, I worked as a Research Intern at the **Korea Institute of Science and Technology (KIST)**, where I developed adversarial defense mechanisms utilizing Diffusion models.

 I am always open to discussing new research ideas.
-Please feel free to contact me via email.
+Please feel free to contact me via [email](mailto:starmj09@snu.ac.kr) or [LinkedIn](https://www.linkedin.com/in/mijinkoo).